Understanding protein function with a multimodal retrieval-augmented foundation model: Experiments

 \subsubsection{PoET-2 significantly advances our ability to predict the effects of indels and higher-order mutations}

-Predicting the effects of challenging mutations such as insertions/deletions (indels) and higher-order substitutions is a challenge for many PLMs.
+Predicting the effects of complex mutations such as insertions/deletions (indels) and higher-order substitutions is a challenge for many PLMs.
 State-of-the-art structure-aware predictors based on masked language modeling (e.g. VenusREM \cite{venusrem}, S3F-MSA \cite{multiscale}) operate on fixed-length sequences, which prevents them from directly scoring length-altering indels.
 Furthermore, for higher-order mutations, they assume additive effects across mutated positions and therefore cannot fully model epistatic interactions.
 In contrast, PoET-2's autoregressive decoder conditions on both sequence and structure to model the full joint probability of a sequence, $P(\text{sequence}|\text{prompt})$.
-This approach naturally handles variable sequence lengths to score indels and capture epistatic effects.
+This approach naturally handles variable sequence lengths and epistatic effects.

 \textbf{DMS indels} On the ProteinGym DMS indels benchmark (Indels column, Table \ref{tab:dms_unsupervised}), PoET-2 significantly outperforms all existing models.
 It achieves a substantial improvement of $\Delta\rho\approx 0.05$ ($p<1e-5$) over PoET-1, the previous best.
 Compared to the top-performing non-PoET model, PoET-2 demonstrates an even larger lead of $\Delta\rho\approx 0.10$ ($p<1e-5$), an improvement of over 20\%.